Last update: May 2014

 The exact choice for any of these systems will depend, among others, on the power level required and the mission duration.
 In general, short duration flights (e.g. launch systems) often use batteries and/or fuel cells, while long duration missions rely on solar arrays or nuclear systems.
 For example, the most distant still operating spacecraft, Voyager-1, contains 3 RTG's delivering 157W each (at its current distance of 1.8x1013 m, the incident solar radiation has dropped to below 0.1W/m2).
 Besides the power generation, two additional elements of the power system are of critical importance, which are the power control/distribution and storage.
 All three elements are interconnected as supply and demand may be unbalanced requiring a robust distribution networks to control the output over time.
 In most cases, the source output also changes over time as the fuel is depleted or the generating/conversion efficiency decreases.

-- High energy density materials and devices (aerogels, superconductors)
+- High energy density materials and devices (aerogels, superconductors and supercapacitors)

 - Wireless power transfer (earth-orbit, orbit-to-orbit)

-For more detailed information on related activities you are invited to have a look at the currently ongoing projects below.
+For more detailed information on these and related activities you are invited to have a look at the currently ongoing and past projects below.